Oil Painting for Beginners - Everything You Need to Know to Get Started

 Example of a paint palette (image source).
 Many artists like to use a wood palette with a hole like the one above to put their thumb through.
 Other artists will use a piece of glass with tape on the edges.
 Some will even use a piece of foam core.

-This is my favorite paint palette, which is made by John Pike.
-I like it because it is easy to clean, doesn’t stain, and has a lid, which will cover your paints and prevent them from drying prematurely.
+This is my favorite paint palette, which fits inside of this airtight palette seal.
+I like it because it is easy to clean, doesn’t stain, and when paired with the palette seal, will prevent your paints from drying prematurely between painting sessions.
 I put mine on a table or small caddy beside whatever painting I’m working on.

 Palette refers to the flat surface that you put blobs of paint onto and use to mix your paints.
 Palette also refers to the set of colors that you have chosen to work with.
 This is called your color palette.